aisingapore/PeekingDuck/README.md

     ```
     > pip install peekingduck
     ```
+    *Note: if installing on a device with an ARM processor such as a Raspberry Pi, include the `--no-dependencies` flag.*

 2. Create a project folder at a convenient location, and initialize a PeekingDuck project.
     ```